-Remember this romantic days of sail as you wander along the Port Adelaide wharves by taking a closer look the the two tall ships that call this area home.
+Remember the romantic days of sailing as you wander along the Port Adelaide wharves by taking a closer look at the two tall ships that call this area home.

 The Falie is the last remaining Historic Ketch in South Australia.
 She usually has an open day at least once a month where visitors can come on board for a look.
 Payment is simply a gold coin donation.

 The One and All is a more recently built ship, first commissioned in 1987.
-It is used as a training ship, and offers regular opportunities to join her for a sail.
+It is used as a training ship and offers regular opportunities to join her for a sail.

 City of Adelaide Clipper Ship

 The City of Adelaide is the oldest surviving clipper ship in the world.
-While it has previously been sitting on the wharf in Port Adelaide it has now been moved to it’s forever home at Dock 2, just the other side of the Tom Diver Derrick Bridge.
+While it has previously been sitting on the wharf in Port Adelaide it has now been moved to its forever home at Dock 2, just the other side of the Tom Diver Derrick Bridge.